JosephLai241/URS/README.md

 This file is saved in the main `livestream` directory into the `subreddits` or `redditors` directory depending on which stream was run.

 Reddit objects will be written to this JSON file in real time.
-After aborting the stream, the filename will be updated with the duration.
+After aborting the stream, the filename will be updated with the start time and duration.

 ### Displayed vs. Saved Attributes